 have a permanent establishment in the UK;

-do not raise more than GB£1 million in any 12-month period under the VCT scheme and do not raise more than GB£2 million in aggregate in any 12-month period under the:
+do not raise more than GB£1 million in any 12-month period under the VCT scheme;

 carry on qualifying trades.
 Most commercial activities are qualifying trades, but some activities (such as farming, operating hotels, dealing in land, shares or securities, property development, financial activities or providing legal or accountancy services) do not qualify.
 Due to EU state-aid restrictions, trade in relation to ship building and coal and steel production is also excluded;

 satisfy other requirements relating to the use of monies raised, including that the monies are used for the purpose of its trade and at least 70% of any SEIS investment must have been spent;

 are unquoted (companies whose shares are dealt solely on the Alternative Investment Market are unquoted for these purposes);